 • to sitting members of the Board of Regents or members of their family;

 • to individuals who have direct political, legal, or budgetary influence over the University;

 • to active or serving politicians.

-- Individuals who have made outstanding contributions to intellectual advancements in key disciplines of the University offered at the University of Sudbury or who reflect its values;
+- Individuals who have made outstanding contributions to intellectual advancements in key disciplines of the University of Sudbury or who reflect its values;

 - Individuals who have been or have the potential to be significant benefactors of the University either creatively, materially or financially;